-In the first questions of the interview, we aimed to understand the different backgrounds of the interviewees.
-Therefore, they were asked to describe the stages of their workflow and pinpoint the ones requiring creativity.
-It is important to highlight that the interviewees answered according to their own definitions of creativity.
+The first questions of the interviews aimed to understand the differences in the backgrounds of the respondents, so these were asked to describe the stages of their workflow and pinpoint the ones requiring creativity.

-From the content collected, the following common, fundamental stages were identified: (i) understanding the problem and the project requirements; (ii) searching existing work; and (iii) combining solutions for getting a new result.
-Additionally, it was consensual that the interpretation of the problem and prior experiences/knowledge (which may be influenced by the context one lives in) could affect the outcome.
-It was also consensual that all the stages of the workflow might require creativity.
+From the content collected, the following common stages were identified: (i) understanding the problem and the project requirements; (ii) searching existing work; (iii) combining solutions for getting a new result.
+Additionally, it was consensual that the interpretation of the problem and prior experiences/knowledge (which may be influenced by the context one lives in) may influence the outcome.
+It was also consensual that all the stages of the workflow may require creativity.

-Moreover, two interviewees argued that even searching may imply creativity, not only to find a better search method but also to find the best search domain.
-Two other interviewees believed that the most creativity-demanding stage is implementation, and one other claimed the requirementsgathering stage may be the one requiring less creativity.
-Moreover, it was assessed that creativity may also come from outside the work process.
-For example, by occasionally observing natural events or daily routines.
+Moreover, two respondents argued that even searching may imply creativity, not only to find a better search method but also to find the best search domain.
+Two other respondents believed that most of the creative effort regards the implementation stage, and one other claimed the requirementsgathering stage may be the one involving less creative effort.
+More, it was assessed that creativity may also come from outside the work process.
+For example, occasionally observing natural events or daily routines.